pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_github.markdown

 ---
 title: "Configuration Backup to GitHub"
-description: "Instructions on how backup your Home Assistant configuration to GitHub"
+description: "Instructions on how backup your Open Peer Power configuration to GitHub"
 redirect_from: /cookbook/githubbackup/
 ---

-Backing up and regularly syncing your Home Assistant configuration to [GitHub](http://GitHub.com) has several benefits:
+Backing up and regularly syncing your Open Peer Power configuration to [GitHub](http://GitHub.com) has several benefits:

-- A remote copy of your Home Assistant YAML files in case you need to recover.
+- A remote copy of your Open Peer Power YAML files in case you need to recover.
 - A documented history of your changes for troubleshooting purposes.
-- It will help the Home Assistant community learn from your configuration examples.
+- It will help the Open Peer Power community learn from your configuration examples.

 <div class='note'>

 This is not a comprehensive tutorial on using GitHub, more information can be found in the [GitHub Help](https://help.github.com/) pages.
-This guide assumes the user has an intermediate experience level and is comfortable with such concepts as: navigating the Home Assistant directory structure, logging in as the Home Assistant user, and working with the command line.
+This guide assumes the user has an intermediate experience level and is comfortable with such concepts as: navigating the Open Peer Power directory structure, logging in as the Open Peer Power user, and working with the command line.

 </div>

 <div class='note'>
-This will not create a full backup of your Home Assistant files or your OS.
-In addition to backing up to Github, you should consider having regular backups of all your Home Assistant configuration files and images of your SD card if applicable.
+This will not create a full backup of your Open Peer Power files or your OS.
+In addition to backing up to Github, you should consider having regular backups of all your Open Peer Power configuration files and images of your SD card if applicable.
 </div>

 ### Important Best Practices